 Reading every day/night for a specified amount of time or pages is the most surefire way to make daily reading a habit—but slip ups habit and the best advice I can give is to not give up.
 Only have time for a quick ten minutes?
 Awesome!
 Skip a day?
 No problem!
 Just start again the next.

 Tweak your plan as necessary or else scrap it completely and pick a different goal such as reading x books per year/month/week.
 Again, find what works for you.

 Have your own thoughts on making reading a habit?
-Share them!
-Post them to your blog, link back to this post, and then comment letting me know!
+Let me know!